DukkhaLess/DukkhaLessClient/README.md

 1. The user must be able to encrypt data for themselves and only themselves to read.
   - `Secretbox` algorithm is used to secure user data for their own viewing
+  - `Secretbox` makes use of your `symmetric key`.

-2. The user must be able to send data to a specific individual (ie. their physician** such that only that individual can read it.
+2. The user must be able to send data to a specific individual (ie. their physician** such that only that individual can read it.)
   - `Box` algorithm is used to send data between users.
+  - `Box` makes use of your `private key` and the recipient's `public key`

 3. The user data should be sent only be possible to be changed by its owner.
   - This goal is achieved via typical sign-in credentials, ie username and password.